chornge/AndroidElementals/README.md

 Some useful libraries, samples, tools & Open Source apps for Android
 ====================================================================

-Collection if libraries starred during some years of Android Development.
-Here is the definitely list of android Open Source libraries
+Collection of libraries starred during some years of Android Development.
+Here is the list of android Open Source libraries

 ``` * In titles means it has been categorized more than once (in different categories) ```